eunomia-bpf/bpf-benchmark/README.md

 ### prime

-- A simple brute force prime number sieve, counting the number of prime numbers between 1 and \(10^4\).
+- A return directly brute force prime number sieve, counting the number of prime numbers between 1 and \(10^4\).
 This tests the runtime's conditional branching and complex operations (division) performance.

 ![Results](example-output/prime.execution.png)